AutoMoT: A Unified Vision-Language-Action Model with Asynchronous Mixture-of-Transformers for End-to-End Autonomous Driving: AutoMoT

 \subsection{Network Architecture}

 The overall framework of AutoMoT is illustrated in Fig.~\ref{fig:framework}.
-AutoMoT comprises two core components: a scene understanding expert and an action expert, all implemented using transformer-based architectures.
+AutoMoT comprises three core components: a scene understanding expert, an action expert, and an action refiner, all implemented using transformer-based architectures.
 In the following sections, we detail the design of each component as well as its corresponding training strategies.
+A detailed illustration of the data flow in AutoMoT is provided in Fig.~\ref{fig:dataflow} of Appendix~\ref{sec:dataflow}.

 \paragraph{Understanding Expert} The primary role of the understanding expert (UE) in AutoMoT is to perform scene understanding and generate chain-of-thought (CoT) reasoning for complex scenarios, particularly long-tail and rare cases, while transferring its general knowledge to facilitate action policy learning.
 The UE adopts Qwen3-VL-4B dense model as its vision--language backbone, which takes as input multi-view and multi-frame RGB images $I^{RGB} \in \mathbb{R}^{N \times H \times W \times C}$ captured by onboard cameras, together with textual prompts $\ell$ consisting of system prompts and user instructions, and outputs semantic reasoning results.
 To fully leverage the general knowledge of the pretrained Qwen3-VL model and avoid catastrophic degradation of reasoning performance, we freeze the understanding expert throughout the entire training process.
-The rationale behind this design is further investigated and discussed in Section~\ref{subsec:ablation}.
+The rationale behind this design is further investigated and discussed in Section~\ref{subsec:boundary}.